John McCain's top quotes through the years

 John McCain spent 30 years of his life in the Senate.

-And during that time, the Arizona Republican, who was often called a maverick, wrote multiple books and made hundreds of speeches.
+And during that time, the Arizona Republican wrote multiple books and made hundreds of speeches.

-McCain passed away on Saturday at 81 years old.
-He was a two-time presidential candidate, but lost the nomination to George W. Bush in 2000.
-In 2008, he ran again, winning the nomination but eventually losing the general election to Barack Obama.
+McCain, who passed away on Saturday, was a two-time presidential candidate, losing the GOP nomination in 2000 to then-Texas Gov. George W. Bush and the general election in 2008 to then-Sen. Barack Obama.

-A politician, service member, husband and father, McCain was known for his strength of character and service to the U.S.
+Often called a maverick, McCain, 81, was a complicated personality and will be remembered as the most important political figure to emerge from Arizona in the past 50 years.

 Take a dive through his words over the years.